Symmetry Classification for Alternating Excitons in Two-Dimensional Altermagnets

-Following the theoretical prediction of $\mathrm{V_2Te_2O}$ and $\mathrm{V_2Se_2O}$, there is rapid progress in the first-principles calculations and experiments that expand, study, and experimentally confirm the family of $d$-wave 2DAM with spin-polarized $X/Y$ valleys, providing opportunities to test our predictions of exciton properties in real materials~\cite{Ma2021:NC,Jiang2025:NP,Zhang2025:NP,Xu2025:arXiv,Zhu2025:NL}.
-Among them, by breaking the out-of-plane mirror symmetry of $\mathrm{V_2Se_2O}$, e.g., by tailoring Janus monolayers, substrates, electric field, the valley properties can be described by the case 1 (Eq.~(\ref{eq:s-H})~\cite{SM}).
-Our work in the case 2 [Eq.~(\ref{eq:p-H})] provides a guidance for material screening with alternating excitonic optical selection rules.
+Following the theoretical prediction of $\mathrm{V_2Te_2O}$ and $\mathrm{V_2Se_2O}$, there is rapid progress in the first-principles calculations and experiments that expand, study, and experimentally confirm the family of $d$-wave 2DAM with spin-polarized $X/Y$ valleys, providing opportunities to test our predictions of exciton properties in real materials~\cite{Ma2021:NC,Jiang2025:NP,Zhang2025:NP,Xu2025:X,Zhu2025:NL}.
+However, due to the additional constraint imposed by the space inversion symmetry on exciton selection rules, such systems are often unable to host bright excitons~\cite{SM}.
+Breaking the out-of-plane mirror symmetry of $\mathrm{V_2Se_2O}$, e.g., through Janus monolayers, substrates, or electric field, can modify the valley properties consisting of our C1 (Eq.~(\ref{eq:s-H}) and \cite{SM}).
+Furthermore, to identify additional materials with desirable excitonic properties, we screened compounds sharing the same structures as the $\mathrm{V_2Se_2O}$ family and their Janus derivatives.
+Materials exhibiting energy valleys at the $X$ and $Y$ points are summarized in Tables S2 and S3~\cite{SM}, five each for C1 and C2.
+These material candidates provide promising platforms to experimentally verify our predictions.
+Our work also provides a guidance for future material screening with alternating excitonic optical selection rules.

 While SOC is not included in our theory, the large valley spin splitting from AM order makes spins robust against SOC, and justify its neglect.
-Even with our focus on the $X/Y$ valley physics of $d$-wave 2DAM, the generic framework that relies on the fundamental group theory can also be generalized to $g$- and $f$- wave AM, while they do not have spin-polarized valleys and valley-selective light-valley coupling at high symmetry points.
+Even though our study focuses on the $X/Y$ valley physics of $d$-wave 2DAM, this generic framework that relies on the fundamental group theory can also be generalized to higher-order wave AM.
+However, these systems lack spin-polarized high-symmetry valleys and do not possess $C_4$ rotation to link the two spin channels and ensure full spin-valley-polarization locking (see ~\cite{SM}), thus they are less suitable for our exciton framework.

 Future studies of 2DAM may take advantage of this light-valley coupling as the tunability by uniaxial strain was also employed for ultrafast polarization switching and information transfer in spin-lasers~\cite{Lindemann2019:N}.
-With their complex spin textures, these 2DAM may also advance opportunities for an unconventional spin-orbit torque to integrate spintronics, electroncics, and photonics~\cite{Dainone2024:N}.
+With their complex spin textures~\cite{Hu2025:PRX}, these 2DAM may also advance opportunities for an unconventional spin-orbit torque to integrate room-temperature spintronics, electronics, and photonics at zero applied magnetic field~\cite{Dainone2024:N}.
+Considering strong correlation effects, AM can also serve as a promising platform for realizing an excitonic insulator with alternating spin polarization~\cite{Guo2023:arXiv,Sheng2025:arXiv} .